belms/Newsfeed/README.md

 All you need is MySql workbench or similar, load the scripts and run them.
 Run the application in IDE of your preferences (I have used IntelliJ).

-Login credentials in the application:
-- user: bjakupovic
-- password: secret